 What is a sense of belonging?

-At the most basic level, a sense of belonging is whether students feel respected, valued, accepted, cared for, included, and that they matter, in the classroom, at college, or in their chosen career path (Strayhorn, 2019).
-Sense of belonging is related to college students’ cognition, affect, and behaviors (Hurtado & Carter, 1997; Strayhorn, 2019).
+Sense of belonging is related to college students’ cognition, affect, and behaviors (Hurtado & Carter, 1997).
 In other words, students can think, feel, and act as they belong.
 For example, a student who thinks (cognition) and feels (affect) that they belong in class is more likely to show up to class (behavior) than a student who does not think and feel that they belong.
-Sense of belonging is a basic human need and motivation (Strayhorn, 2012).
+Sense of belonging is a basic human need and motivation.
 That is, everyone needs to belong.

 A sense of belonging reflects the feeling that one fits in, belongs to, or is a member of the academic community in question.
 Viewing oneself as being accepted within a discipline rather than on its fringes is a sense of belonging.
 It validates one’s personal belief that your presence and contributions within the academic community demonstrate your value as an accepted member (Trujillo & Tanne, 2014).